kongying-tavern/docs/src/en/manual/guide/auto-tracking/importantnotes.md

 - Any resolution (recommended 720p or greater)
 - Any aspect ratio (recommended 4:3 to 21:9)
 - Any input device
-- Windowed, and in some scenario, exclusive fullscreen (see Troubleshooting 4.a)
+- Windowed, and in some scenarios, exclusive fullscreen (see Troubleshooting 4. a)

 ### In-progress